Friday, May 23, 2025

 • Colouring or drawing supplies (optional).

-1. Opening prayer & introduction (5 min)
+1. Opening prayer and introduction: (5 minutes):

 • Begin with a short prayer inviting the Holy Spirit to guide the class